This post contains affiliate links. See my disclosure policy here.

 Method

-Add rum, orange juice, lime juice, passion fruit syrup, Swedish punsch, grenadine, absinthe, and cubed ice to a shaker.
+Add rum, orange juice, lime juice, passion fruit syrup, Swedish punsch, grenadine, and absinthe to a shaker.

 Shake for 10-20 seconds.

-Strain into a hurricane or tiki glass over fresh cracked ice.
+Fill a hurricane or tiki glass with fresh cracked ice.

 Garnish with pineapple fronds and snake orange peel.